edgelesssys/marblerun.sh/content/docs/reference/cli.md

 Set or update a manifest, or retrieve the signature of the manifest in place.

 **Flags**
-These flags apply to all sub commands of manifest
+These flags apply to all subcommands of manifest

 {{<table "table table-striped table-bordered">}}
 | Name, shorthand | Default | Description                                                                                                                      |